cyber-dojo-retired/runner-stateful/README.md

   * { status:false,  output:'' }           timed-out-and-killed

+## rebuild the runner-client and runner-server images
 ```
-./build.sh
+$ ./build.sh
 ```

-Rebuilds the runner-client and runner-server images.
+## bring up a runner-client and runner-server container

 ```
-./up.sh
+$ ./up.sh
 ```

-Brings up the runner-client and runner-server containers.
+## run the runner-server's tests inside a runner-server container
 ```
-./test.sh
+$ ./test.sh
 ```

-Runs the runner-server's tests inside the runner-server container.
+## run a runner-client's demo
 ```
 ./demo.sh
 ```
+Runs inside the runner-client container.
-The runner-client calls each of the runner-server's micro-service methods once and displays their json results.
+Calls each of the runner-server's micro-service methods once and displays their json results.
 If the runner-client's IP address is 192.168.99.100 then put 192.168.99.100:4558 into your browser to see the output.